 And a whole lot more.

 They are an important facilitation technique.
 Sometimes I plan these ahead and may use a particular method, such as the ICA’s Focused Conversation approach.
 Sometimes I plan one or two questions and bring in others as the workshop progresses.
 Much of the time it is about drawing on a bank of tried and tested question types as and when they are necessary.
-And sometimes, I rely on my flexibility and experience as a facilitator and bring them in when I need them with out the pre-planning.
+And sometimes, I rely on my flexibility and experience as a facilitator and bring them in when I need them.

 I love a good question.
 It’s not always because I need information.
 But it is usually because I want a reply and I most definitely love a good conversation.
 So, my opening question for you is: